 Signs of a lonely cat can vary.
 They include:

-• Extreme attention-seeking behaviour, such as following, rubbing against, and soliciting any sort of contact from their humans
+Extreme attention-seeking or clingy behaviour, like following, rubbing against, and soliciting any sort of contact from their humans.
+However, some cats may actually be more withdrawn than usual.

 Keep in mind that cats are masters at hiding how they really feel – a defence mechanism to avoid looking vulnerable to predators.
 This means that sometimes cats will only display the signs of loneliness when you’re not there.